Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 Deploy Guardrail Models

-Consider using dedicated safety models to evaluate inputs before processing:
+You can use a dedicated safety model to evaluate inputs before processing.

 from openai import OpenAI